 Grain growing is our primary farming activity.
 We strive to grow as many types of grain as possible.
 We have successfully sourced seed, planted, cultivated, harvested and cleaned: oats, barley, hard red spring wheat, hard winter wheat, soft spring wheat, winter wheat, corn for grits, durum wheat, Red Fife wheat, buckwheat, silver hull buckwheat, Polish wheat, fall and spring rye, triticale, yellow and brown mustard, and flax.
 We are attempting to grow sorghum, pearl millet, amaranth, and quinoa.
 There are so many errors that can be made in the whole process that our failure rate is much higher than it should be.
-At the moment we have run out of mustard, flax and polish wheat.

 Despite all this extra work and expense (seed, fuel, depreciation, wear, labour, plant injury, etc) we still have to swath our grain.
 Years ago, everything was swathed, but since sprays eradicated weeds, combining can now be done with a direct cut head.
 This year I direct cut some Red Fife wheat, but the grain was too wet and got musty.
 We’ll be swathing everything from now on!
 We swath about a week before our neighbours combine (direct cut), which is on the second day of a dry spell.
 We try to combine several days later, but generally it rains and we have to combine two days into the next dry spell.
 This allows any weeds to dry down.
 This makes for easier combining (cleaner sample due to better sieving, scalping, and scour cleaning) and less staining of the grain by green weed seeds.
 At all cost we try not to have to rake the swath, but occasionally we have to.
 This year, I raked a durum wheat field five times and still had an OK yield.
 Unfortunately it was too high in fusarium – a waste of time indeed.
 I have always borrowed a gyro type rake, for the least amount of damage, but have found that it does not allow a soaking wet sheath of grain to fluff up and this year we purchased a swath turner which should help in merely rolling the swath over.